 School of Economics

 Current Research

-Currently Alex works on the experimental analysis of behavior and the formation of beliefs in signaling games, on behavior in bargaining situations with hidden information, and on strategic effects of different beliefs in interactive situations.
-Alex has also started or continued research projects on contest with incomplete information about the value of the prize, on encouraging effort in games with complementarities, and on the performance of economic mechanisms for eliciting information from a behavioural point of view.
+Currently Alex works on the theoretical and experimental analysis of behavior in bargaining situations with hidden information and communication, and on strategic effects of different beliefs in interactive situations.
+Alex has also started or continued research projects on the performance of economic mechanisms for eliciting information from a behavioral point of view, and on foundations of solution concepts in economic games.

+School of Economics